OpenSmartEnvironment/ose-example-dvb/README.md

 # Open Smart Environment - DVB streamer example
 This example provides a DVB streamer to be used together with an [media player example](http://opensmartenvironment.github.io/doc/#mediaplayerexample) instance.
-In this example, a new entry controlling a dvblast is created.
+In this example, a new entry controlling a DVBlast is created.

 ## Important links
 This package is a part of the OSE suite.
 For more information, see the following links: